swcarpentry/python-novice-inflammation/reference.md

 alias
 :   (a library): To give a [library](#library) a nickname while importing it.

+argument
+:   A value given to a function or program when it runs.
+    The term is often used interchangeably (and inconsistently) with [parameter](#parameter).

 assertion
 :   An expression which is supposed to be true at a particular point in a program.
     Programmers typically put assertions in their code to check for errors;